William Contreras Preview, Player Props: Brewers vs. Pirates

-William Contreras (.435 OBP over his last 10 games, 78 points above his season mark) leads the Milwaukee Brewers against the Pittsburgh Pirates Monday at 6:35 PM ET.
+The Milwaukee Brewers, including William Contreras (.341 batting average in his past 10 games), battle starter Andre Jackson and the Pittsburgh Pirates at PNC Park, Tuesday at 6:35 PM ET.

-He hit a home run while going 1-for-5 in his most recent game against the Phillies.
+In his most recent game he had a one-hit showing (1-for-4) against the Pirates.

 William Contreras Game Info & Props vs. the Pirates